 Most attorneys (and many other professional service providers), when contracting at an hourly rate, will require an up-front payment known as a retainer.
+In my New Jersey family law practice, I require a retainer for all matters unless handled on a flat fee basis.
 The retainer is placed in the attorney’s trust account and then used to pay for legal fees earned by the attorney and expenses related to the client’s matter.
 A retainer is the client’s way of guaranteeing to the lawyer that the client is financially able to employ the lawyer’s services and is committed to funding the matter.

 The retainer still belongs to the client until it is earned by the attorney or used for legitimate expenses, and must be returned if unused.
 For instance, if a client pays a $3,000 retainer, and the attorney only accrues $2,000 of billing and expenses on the matter, $1,000 is returned to the client.
 If the retainer drops below a certain amount, the client is required to replenish it to continue services.